open-sauced/maintainer-intro-course/effective-communication.md

 Another way to engage with your contributors is by holding a regular office hour.
 In sync, you can hear their ideas and challenges, communicate with them about your project's direction, and more.
 This can be a good way to get to know your contributors closer and vice versa.

 Maintainers are human.
 Sometimes, when you're tired or having a bad day, a discussion with a contributor can upset you.
 Remember that you always want to foster a healthy communication and welcoming environment.
 It's okay to wait to answer them.
 You can take a couple of hours or even a day before you return to them to avoid a bitter tone.

+### Managing Expectations

+The earlier you let contributors know what they can expect from you and what you expect from them, the better.
+Setting and managing expectations is the key to smooth contributions and project management.

+Here are some ways to help you manage expectations:

+- **Small issues**:

+  Just like maintainers, most open source contributors are volunteers.
+They are not required to, but they help you fix and enhance your project in their spare time.
+So you can't expect them to work on their issues promptly like a regular employee.
+With this expectation, you can, for example, break your issues into several small ones to prevent them from taking a long time to work on an issue.

+- **Styling guide**

+  You might prefer contributors to add a prefix to issue, pull request titles, and their commit messages.
+Or you might select particular Markdown rules for your project.
+Every project has its own convention.
+Don't expect your contributors to know what to do when contributing to your project.
+Consider communicating this in a clear guide they must follow.

+- **Support**

+  What kind of support can you provide, and where can they reach you?
+Think of answering questions, pair programming, or office hours, for example, on Discord.
+To inform this, you can add a section in your README or Contributing Guide.

+- **Timeline**

+  You can let your contributors know how long they can expect you to review a pull request or to answer their questions.
+Inform them if you, for example, won't be available on weekends or after working hours.